-There are various reasons that can cause knee pain.
+Various reasons can cause knee pain.
 You may have fallen and hurt your knees; it may have caused some internal damage that can result in knee pain.
-Apart from these known reasons, there is one uncommon and less talked about triggers that can take a toll on your knees.
+Apart from these known reasons, one uncommon and less talked about trigger can take a toll on your knees.

-Gout can be the reason behind the swelled and stiffened knee.
-According to pain management doctors in OKC, you can manage the pain and even recover from gout if you follow certain steps.
+Gout can be the reason behind the swollen and stiffened knee.
+According to pain management doctors in OKC, you can manage the pain and recover from gout if you follow certain steps.
 But before that, let’s take a look at what gout is.

 Gout – what is it?

 Gout is a form of arthritis that can attack you at any age.
 It generally makes the joints stiffened by causing inflammation.
 Most commonly, gout attacks the big toe.
 However, you may also suffer from knee pain caused by gout and need pain management medication.